alysiawon/Election-Analysis/README.md

 **Modifications**

-In order to fully optimize this script, the two modifications I would recommend are:
+In order to fully optimize this script, the two modifications I recommend are:

 1. Automate the Python Script to Run Daily